FeatureCloud/app-template/engine/README.md

 ```

 ### Serialization
-To communicate data between clients, and also the aggregated results of SMPC module to the coordinator, we should use serialization.
+To communicate data between clients and the aggregated results of the SMPC module to the coordinator, we should use serialization.
-For serialization technique, FeatureCloud library, currently, supports `json` and `pickle` libraries.
+For serialization technique, FeatureCloud library currently supports `json` and `pickle` libraries.
 For communicating
-data to SMPC component and from SMPc to coordinator we use `json` which only accepts Python list, dictionary, and tuple.
+data to the SMPC component and from SMPc to the coordinator, we use `json`, which only accepts Python list, dictionary, and tuple.
-For all other communications, we use `pickle` that support more complicated structures like Pandas Dataframes and Series, and NumPy arrays.
+We use `pickle` for all other communications, supporting more complicated structures like Pandas Dataframes and Series and NumPy arrays.

 ## App class
-`App` class is the main part of FeatureCloud engine that is responsible to register states, transit betwwen states, and manage their state executions,
+`App` class is the central part of the FeatureCloud engine responsible for registering states, transit between states, and managing their state executions,
 in general.
-For implementing apps, developers do not need to be familiar with `App` class, however they should be aware of some priciples
+Developers do not need to be familiar with `App` class; however, they should be aware of some principles that developers should follow.
-that should be followed by developers.

 Generally, two types of clients are used in FeatureCloud:

 - participant: Every participant in the FeatureCloud platform, except for one, the coordinator,
-  are considered as participants who should perform local tasks and communicate some intermediary results with the coordinator.
+  is considered a participant who should perform local tasks and communicate some intermediary results with the coordinator.
   Of course, no raw data are supposed to be exchanged among clients and the coordinator.
 - coordinator: One of the clients who can receive results of other clients, aggregate, and broadcast them.

-For registering either states or transitions, app-developers are required to use one of these constants
+For registering either states or transitions, app developers must use one of these constants
 to declare that each role/s are responsible/allowed to execute states or take transitions. `App` class
 automatically checks the logic to ensure semantic errors in defining the workflow are minimized.

-Each app should contain and start with `initial` state.
-On the other hand, each app, by default, contains the `terminal`
-state, that has no task or operation to accomplish other than explicitly
+Each app should contain and start with an `initial` state.
+On the other hand, each app, by default, contains the `terminal` state that has no task or operation to accomplish other than explicitly
 marking the final state in the app.
-Once a state transitions to the `terminal` state, that state should be considered as
-one of the possible exit states in the app.
+Once a state transitions to the `terminal` state, that state should be considered one of the app's possible exit states.

 ### Status Attributes
-When app instance is running different errors may happen or various results may be produced.
-Thereby, app instance may need
+When the app instance is running, different errors may happen, or various results may be produced.
+Thereby, the app instance may need
 to communicate with the controller or front-end parts of FeatureCloud.
-Accordingly, there are some attributes in `App` class
-that could be used for messaging between app container with the controller, and/or indirectly with front-end.
+Accordingly, developers can use status attributes in the `App` class to send messages between the app container to the controller and/or indirectly with the front-end.
 Beware that app containers are not directly connected to the front-end, and they should communicate through the controller.

 #### Availability of data to communicate: `app.status_available`
-Once a client wants to communicate with other clients, regardless of role, and the data is ready, by setting `app.status_available`
-as `True`, app instance sends the signal to the controller to execute the communication.
-Generally this attribute will
-be used for [communication methods](#communication-methods) and will be automatically handled by FeatureCloud app.
+Once a client wants to communicate with other clients, regardless of role, and the data is ready, by setting `app.status_available` as `True`, the app instance sends the signal to the controller to execute the communication.
+Generally, this attribute will be used for [communication methods](#communication-methods) and automatically handled by the FeatureCloud app.

-#### Termination of app execution: `app.status_finished`
+#### Termination of app execution: `app.status_finished
-To signal the controller that app execution is finished, app instance can set this attribute as `True`.
+The app instance can set `app.status_finished` attribute as `True` to signal the controller that app execution is finished.
-Generally this attribute will be set as True by FeatureCloud app once the app enters the `terminal` state or some
+Generally, this attribute will be set as True by the FeatureCloud app once the app enters the `terminal` state or some
 exceptions happen during the app run.

 #### Messaging to the Front-end: `app.status_message`
-Once there is a specific massage, e.g., occurrence of some semantic errors, app instance can use `app.status_message`
+Once there is a specific massage, e.g., the occurrence of some semantic errors, app instance can use `app.status_message`
 to inform the end-user in front-end.
 For sending messages to front-end, developers can use [`app.update`](#updating-local-app-status-update).

 #### Overall progress of app: `app.status_progress`
 During the run, app execution progress can be quantified based on different factors.
-Developers can quantify the app progress
-in range of zero to one and share it with end-user through front-end using [`app.update`](#updating-local-app-status-update).
+Developers can quantify the app progress in the range of zero to one and share it with end-user through the front-end using [`app.update`](#updating-local-app-status-update).

 #### Operational state of the app: `app.status_state`
 During the app run, different [operational states](#operational-states) can be reported to the end-user using [`app.update`](#updating-local-app-status-update).

 #### Messaging to other clients: `status_destination`
-Once clients wants to communicate with another client, they should provide the ID of target client for the coordinator.
+Once clients want to communicate with another client, they should provide the ID of the target client for the coordinator.
 Developers should use `destination` argument in [communication methods](#communication-methods) for this purpose and `status_destination`
 will be accordingly and automatically handled by app instance.